andyatkinson/andyatkinson.github.io/_posts/2024-11-15-django-python-postgres-busy-rails-developer.md

 Model.objects.all()
 ```

-Since Python is a whitespace and indentation sensitive language, we’d indent the attributes within `create()` by 4 spaces, as shown below:
+Statements in Python are whitespace sensitive so we'd indent the attributes in `create()` below by 4 spaces:
 ```python
 Thing.models.create(
     attr1=val,